RJGrunau/VueDemo/README.md

 Hello there.
 Welcome to the VueJs Demo at iSoftStone.
 We'll be using this shell to build out a portfolio site for a fake photographer/ developer named Paul Holly.
 This Demo isn't mobile ready, but hey, we're just building out a demo.

-This project is bootstrapped with Nuxt Js, a Vue Js framework that gives us a lot of fun things like built in routing,
+This project is bootstrapped with Nuxt Js, a Vue Js framework that gives us a lot of fun things like built in routing, and vuex for managing state.

+You can find a working version of this demo here: [Paul Holly Photographer](https://app.netlify.com/sites/suspicious-perlman-992b66/overview)

 ## Getting Started